manateelazycat/lsp-bridge/README.md

 # lsp-bridge

-lsp-bridge's goal is to become the fastest LSP client in the Emacs.
+Lsp-bridge's goal is to become the fastest LSP client in Emacs.

-lsp-bridge use python threading technology build cache bridge between Emacs and LSP server, you will never feel stuck when you write the code.
+Lsp-bridge uses python's threading technology to build caches that bridge Emacs and LSP server.
+Lsp-bridge will provide smooth completion experience without compromise to slow down emacs' performance.

 <img src="./screenshot.png">